CludeHub/RTX-Night-Day/RTX-Script.md

 ![Preview2](https://github.com/CludeHub/RTX-Night-Day/blob/50b8829f8f48ad7bbdb88f07d81c021543fdfa24/NightRTX2.png)
 *Visual demo of the day/night RTX shader in action.*

-> 💡 You can replace the link above with a real image/GIF or YouTube video embed.

 ## 🎮 Perfect For
 - Realistic Roleplay games
 - Horror, Sci-Fi, or Urban maps